2600hz/kazoo/doc/engineering/dialyzer.md

 Thus note that your changed files need to be compiled for `make dialyze` to find and scan them.

-Run dialyzer on source files or whole directories:
+Run Dialyzer on source files or whole directories:

     make dialyze TO_DIALYZE='my_dir/ebin path/to/src/file.erl'